-You have not come to Poland to visit a pyramid, but that’s exactly what you can do if your journey takes you up north.
+RAPA PYRAMIDSurely you didn't come to Poland to visit a pyramid, but that’s exactly what you can do if your journey takes you up north!
 Near the town of Rapa, 120km north of the Mazurian city Olsztyn, you’ll find a pyramid dating from 1795.
 Set in the middle of the Romnicka forest the eerie tomb is modelled on the Gaius Cestius pyramid in Rome, and was commissioned by the Farenheid family.
-The creepy structure is akin to something you’d find in the works of Edgar Allen Poe, and it was inside it that bodies of the Farenheid family were put to rest.
-During WWII it was vandalized by Soviet troops, and many of the tombs were smashed open and robbed.
-Today it is still possible to see the mummified remains of some of the corpses.
+This bizarre structure is akin to something you’d find in the works of Edgar Allen Poe, but that's not what is creepiest about this site.
+Like the deceased of Ancient Egypt, the bodies of the Farenheid family were mummified and put to rest and, despite vandalism by Soviet troops during WWII, today it is still possible to see the remains of some of the corpses!